alexyuly/ViewScript-Runtime/README.md

 ✅ Maintain Storage: mutable concept instances that only the component instance can access.

-✅ Have Children, by creating instances of components and passing properties to them.
+✅ Have Children, by creating component instances and passing properties to them.

-✅ Fire Events, which it forwards from its children to its parent.
+✅ Fire Events to its parent, by responding when its children fire events.

 #### 📚 Concepts Tab